 We weave our way through the streets to the tourist strip of Old Havana on Calle Obispo and into the bar that Ernest Hemingway frequented for Mojitos or Daquiris.
 The street of Calle Obispo is very pretty, touristy and lined with bars, restaurants, bookstores and shops.

-After walking around Old Havana for a few hours, stopping for some food and beverages in the square, we figured the right idea was to finish the afternoon off with a ride in a classic car.
+After walking around for a few hours in Old Havana we stop for some food and beverages in the square.
+Afterwards we agreed it was the right idea to finish the afternoon off with a ride in a classic car.
 Of course we have to pick one that really means something.
 We go for the red 1957 convertible Chevy.
 It is red and it is a convertible.
 What more could you want?
 Speed (because of the colour) and the wind blowing through our hair.
 We bartered with the driver and it seems from other travellers that we bartered well.
 Our driver was very clever and amusing with his photography skills.
 He stopped along the esplanade to take photos of each of us in the driver’s seat.

 Our first dinner is at a family run restaurant where get to know one another.
 Tonight we are also educated about the Communist ways of Cuba.
 Only recently have families been able to own and run their own restaurants.
 Most of the pubs and restaurants are still owned by the Government.